1. Conditions of Sale

 Guide prices given by Andrews & Robertson to prospective

 purchasers cannot be accepted by the purchaser as representing a professional valuation for any purpose in accordance with the requirements or guidance notes of relevant professional bodies or other authorities.
 Prospective purchasers should satisfy themselves as to the possible purchase price.
+The guide price does not include the Buyers fee charged by Andrews & Robertson nor any additional costs or fees charged by the seller as detailed in the special conditions of sale.

 8. Withdrawn Lots or Sales Prior to the Auction